yousefalatari/ma1sd/docs/concepts.md

 - Medium, which describes what network it belongs to (Email, Phone, Twitter, Discord, etc.)
 - Address, the actual value people typically use on a daily basis.

-mxisd core mission is to map those identifiers to Matrix User IDs.
+ma1sd core mission is to map those identifiers to Matrix User IDs.

 ### Homeserver
 Where a user **account and data** are stored.